wyne-ybanez/PaperCut/README.md

 - The registration page originally two input fields for the password and a second one to confirm the original password.
 This is something I seek to implement in the future.

-- Originally, the profile pages were meant to also display the posts made by the researched user through their profile.
-At the moment this idea has not been brought to fruition and is an idea I seek to add to the website in the future.

 - Originally, it was desired that the user could update their profile images with their preferred pictures.
 At the moment the website creates a drop down list of which the user can choose an avatar for their profile.
 User image uploads is a feature I would like to implement into this website in the future.

 - The option to change the user's email address on the profile has been removed.
-Instead the user can only edit their profile status.
+Instead the user can only edit their profile status and posts.
 I did this to avoid confusion between user's, in order to make finding author's posts easier and maintain account security.

 - Rather than having a genre list, instead the website has a drop down feature displaying all the genre options.
 This ultimately makes the page look cleaner.